-Both Bluebonnet schools have elected to be accredited by the National Association for the Education of Young Children (NAEYC).
-It is the oldest, largest and best known early childhood program national accrediting agency.
+Bluebonnet School of Cedar Park has voluntaryily chosen to be accredited by the National Association for the Education of Young Children (NAEYC), and has been accredited since 2004.
+NAEYC is the oldest, largest and best known early childhood program national accrediting agency in the US.
 In Texas there are over 9000 child care centers licensed by the state, but only about 300 NAEYC accredited early childhood programs.
 An NAEYC accredited program has chosen to maintain much higher standards than a program with only a state license.

 Choosing the right preschool can make a huge difference for your child.
 A parent’s challenge is to find the right environment.
 You want a program that nurtures and cares about your child, one that offers you transparent and frequent communication and one that gives your child a head start in school.
 But you want more than that.
 You want a program that encourages an inventive and creative child – one that doesn’t squelch a child’s natural curiosity.